🧡 Skip to main content🔍 Skip to search

 Trace route…

-Perform trace route to remote server.
-Finally, let us perform the tracert command to verify whether some intermediate machine is not the cause of inability of Automation Workshop to reach the server.
-Add Run CMD Command Action.
+Perform a trace route to the remote server.
+Finally, let us perform the tracert command to verify whether some intermediate machine is not the cause of the inability of Automation Workshop to reach the server.
+Add the Run CMD Command Action.

 Enter tracert www.example.com >traceroute.txt into the Command line input.